Lokidottir/typerbole/README.md

 The lambda cube describes the properties of a number of typesystems, an overview can be found [here](./lambdacube-overview.md).

-The lambda cube is the basis for the library's classification of typesystems, a typeclass hierarchy
+The lambda cube is the basis for the library's classification of typesystems, a typeclass hierarchy where each axis is represented by a typeclass whose methods and associated types are indicitive of the properties of the axis.

 ***